 A lot has to do with how we handle water.
 Viruses and bacteria are transmitted by water and other liquids, in their various forms.
 Careless use of water has a direct impact on our living environment, including creating habitats suitable for superbugs to grow and spread.

-Zero-contact settings and actuations are common features in many sanitary fittings, but mainly in public facilities.
+Zero-contact settings and actuations are common features in many sanitaryware fittings, but mainly in public facilities.
 They are rarely seen in residential properties.
 We can expect that in a post-pandemic environment, it will become mandatory that all public facilities should have only touch-free fittings and sensor operated actuators.
-We can also expect that demand for such fittings for private households will also increase dramatically.
+We can also expect that demand for such sanitaryware fittings for private households will also increase dramatically.
 This will drive innovation tailored to electronic fittings for home use.
 Countries that are at the cutting edge of modernization should seek to implement a zero-touch environment in public facilities, without exception.

 Thermal & Other Disinfection Features

 In health and related facilities, an important feature in fittings is to have the piping and other delivery mechanisms thermally disinfected every 12 or 24 hours or more.
 Separately, there are numerous disinfection solutions for the water itself.
 Many products currently have the thermal disinfection feature enabled for 12-hour routines, especially in hospitals and similar care facilities.
 However, in the wake of the COVID-19 crisis, this feature will be required at shorter and more regular intervals.
 Some brands have products tailored to such requirements.
 Others will have to catch up quickly.